IWE Retrieve

 Parent Documents vs Back Links

-Parent Documents - Block references (document embedded in another):
+Parent Documents - Inclusion links (document embedded in another):

 # Parent Document